 A native Texan, I have lived also in Montana, Colorado, North Carolina, and now Tennessee.
-Sharayah and I will soon celebrate our 10th wedding anniversary, and we have a four-year-old son and a one-year-old daughter.
+Sharayah and I will soon celebrate our 10th wedding anniversary, and we have a 4-year-old son and a 1-year-old daughter.
 Our children keep our home filled with energy, laughter, and immense joy.
 The exuberant family dog, a Maltese-Poodle, completes the Colter household.
 I came to faith in Christ through an evangelistic Christian camp in Colorado at the age of 9.
 However, it was during high school, while preparing to study business in college, that I felt a call to vocational ministry.
 As that call was confirmed, I began studying and preparing for ministry at a Bible college in North Carolina, a Southern Baptist seminary in Texas, and ultimately through Mid-America’s distance doctoral program.

 Prior to coming to Mid-America, I served as the Executive Director of the Sandy Creek Foundation in Dallas, Texas.
 This non-profit religious foundation facilitated international and domestic ministry, mission work, evangelism, theological publications, and cultural engagement.
 Before leading the Sandy Creek Foundation, I served for more than a decade at Southwestern Baptist Theological Seminary where I worked ultimately as the Chief of Staff to the President and served in the institution’s executive cabinet.
 I also oversaw the work of the research doctoral office and later served as the Director of Institutional Advancement.
 In ministry, I served as an associate to the senior pastor at Birchman Baptist Church in Fort Worth, Texas.
 As an alumnus of Mid-America, Dr. Robert Pearle confidently recommended the seminary to me as I considered the best place to complete my Doctor of Philosophy degree.